Nepal Monastery Experience

 The minimum age for this trip is 18 years.

+it is your responsibility to obtain the necessary visas for your time away.
 You will need a visa to enter Nepal.
-You can obtain a visa online before travelling or on arrival at the airport (where you will need to pay the 25USD, 40USD, OR 100USD fee - depending on your length of stay).
+British passport holders can obtain a visa online before travelling or on arrival at the airport (where you will need to pay the 25USD, 40USD, OR 100USD fee - depending on your length of stay).
 If you are planning on extending your stay it is your responsibility to ensure that you have a valid visa for the duration of your stay, or obtain any necessary visa extensions while you are in Nepal.

 DBS (Disclosure and Barring Service)